npapp-dev002/spartacus-hyd-inc/README.md

 The application has a known NG0401 (Cyclic Dependency) error during SSR rendering.
 This is a limitation when using standalone components with Spartacus modules that have complex interdependencies:

 - **Client-side rendering**: ✅ Works perfectly
-- **SSR rendering**: ⚠️ Has cyclic dependency error (Spartacus limitation)
+- **SSR rendering**: ⚠️ Has cyclic dependency error (seems to be Spartacus limitation according to Claude Sonnet)
+- **Bootstraping error**: Might not be even related to incremental hydration.
+It is thrown for ssr execution.
 - **Impact**: Initial server render fails, but client-side hydration works correctly

-This is a known issue with current Spartacus module architecture and standalone components.
-The client-side application functions normally.